Article

 Workers’ compensation is a type of insurance that provides medical and wage replacement benefits to employees who suffer work-related injuries or illnesses.
 It is designed to protect both workers and employers by offering financial support to injured or sick employees and, in return, shielding employers from potential lawsuits related to workplace accidents.

-Workers’ compensation is a prerequisite for all Ohio employees, regardless of the number of employees you hire in the state.
+Workers’ compensation is a prerequisite for all Ohio employees, regardless of the number of employees you hire whether they’re full-time or part-time.
 Unlike other states, Ohio does not allow workers’ compensation coverage from private carriers, meaning you must purchase coverage from the state.

 All necessary information on registration and coverage can be accessed from the Ohio Bureau of Workers’ Compensation.